Nick Dyer

 Nick Dyer (born 10 September 1969) is a Scottish former cricketer.
 He is a right-handed batsman and a right-arm offbreak bowler.
 He played in five One-Day Internationals in May 1999 and participated in List A cricket between 1997 and 1999.
 Dyer has played cricket for Haverfordwest Cricket Club in the Pembrokeshire Cricket League, helping them win the top Division in Pembrokeshire.
-He is also an exceptional squash player having played for Wales at Masters level and in the Welsh premier squash league.
+He is also an outstanding squash player, having represented Wales at the Masters level and in the Welsh Premier Squash League.